More Effective Nonprofit Boards

 - Opportunities to be connected to, and inspired by, the organization’s work – site visits, meetings with clients or recipients of services, videos of events, written testimonials, insider briefings from staff members who are doing the work every day… this will look different for every organization, but every organization can find a way to make it special and informative.
 For example, I’ve worked with arts organizations that will board members behind-the-scenes tours of their archives or brief talks from curators at board meetings.

 I recently discussed these and other ideas on the Small & Mighty Fundraising Minute Podcast.
+I also have found that BoardSource has great resources on nonprofit board effectiveness.

 Like any relationship, the relationship between a nonprofit’s professionals and its board is a two-way street.
 What has your organization provided to the board to keep them active, engaged, and inspired?
 Or, if you are a board member, what has your organization done for you?